Post-Traumatic Stress Disorder

 - Feeling guilty or ashamed about what happened.

 - Feeling that no-one can be trusted.

-- and when it happened in their life.
+- When it happened in a person’s life.

-People who have experienced a lot of trauma, have experienced trauma early in their lives, or have experienced trauma perpetrated by caregivers, often present with extra symptoms in addition to PTSD.
-You can think of it as ‘PTSD+’.
-When people experience the following symptoms as well as PTSD mental health professionals might label it Complex PTSD [3, 4]:
+People who have experienced a lot of trauma, have experienced trauma early in their lives, or have experienced trauma as a result of things that were done by their parents or caregivers often have extra symptoms in addition to PTSD:

-- Strong beliefs about yourself as diminished, defeated, or worthless, accompanied by deep feelings of shame, guilt, or failure related to your traumatic experiences.
+- Strong beliefs about yourself as diminished, defeated, or worthless.

 - Difficulties in sustaining relationships and in feeling close to others.